AnanthaBabuP/CSS-HTML-JAVASCRIPT/JQUERY_README.md

         2.Standard library Methods:
             1.Extract the content of an element
             2.Change the content of an element
-            3.Adding a child element under an existiong element 4.Adding a parent element above an existing element 5.Adding an element before or after an existing element 6.Replace an existiong element with another element 7.Wrapping content with-in an element
+            3.Adding a child element under an existing element 4.Adding a parent element above an existing element 5.Adding an element before or after an existing element 6.Replace an existing element with another element 7.Wrapping content with-in an element
         3.Get Form Fields:
             $('selector').val() // get the value from any form field